WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 *Thinking beyond these notes*

 -   Can you exlpain why pair-end sequencing is better at read mappig or identifying indels?
-Draw a diagram
+Draw a diagram to explain you argument.

 [↥ **Back to top**](#top)

 ## Now for your hands-on data analysis

 We will use data of *S. mansoni* from experimentally-infected mice that were collected at different time post-infection.
 These are worms from the lung stage (day 6 after the infection), the liver stage (day 13, 17, 21 after infection), and the adult stage (day 28 when they look like adults, and day 35 when the egg-laying has started and liver pathology can be noticable).
 Most groups have three biological replicates, except for the lung stage (day-6) where there are 7 biological replicates.
-Therefore we have 22 RNA samples, each has been sequenced on an Illumina HiSeq sequencing machine.
+Therefore there are 22 RNA samples, each has been sequenced on an Illumina HiSeq sequencing machine.
 All were sequenced as paired-end.

 ## Mapping RNA-seq reads to a reference genome

 Mapping RNA-seq data typically requires substantial computing power and is often performed on a high-performance computing cluster or in the Cloud.
 It can take several hours to process each sample.
 For the purposes of this demonstration, we are using datasets with a reduced number of reads to shorten the runtime while still allowing you to observe what a typical run looks like.
 We also provide the output of a mapping run using the full dataset, which we will use for differential expression analysis later this afternoon.

 To begin, we will use [HISAT2](https://pubmed.ncbi.nlm.nih.gov/25751142/) to align RNA-seq